Playing Cards in Brazil

 The Spanish Cadiz pattern in Brazil

 COPAG (Companhia Paulista de Papéis e Artes Gráficas)

 COPAG is the most important Brazilian manufacturer.
 It was established in 1908 in São Paulo by Albino Dias Gonçalves.
 At the beginning playing cards were imported and lithographic production started in 1918.
 Offset machines were acquired in 1930.
 It is interesting to mention that a decree in 1946 ordered the closing of casinos and prohibited games of chance.
 In 1987 COPAG’s plant was moved to Manaus, in the Amazon region, a tax-free industrial district, changing its name to the current one, Copag Da Amazônia.
 In late 1987 COPAG began to export to many countries in Europe, America, Asia and Africa and in 2002, entered the US market, as the culmination of this first international expansion.
 COPAG is now the market leader and a leading casino playing card supplier in Latin America.
 At present the 139 card is the company’s leading product.
 Hotel Amazonas Amazonia Souvenir Copag's Spanish-suited packs →

-In 2005 COPAG joined Cartamundi, a Belgian group, with 200 years experience in the industry, and the biggest playing card manufacturer in the world.
+In 2005 COPAG joined Cartamundi, with 200 years experience in the industry, and the biggest playing card manufacturer in the world.
 Joining forces with Cartamundi has significantly favoured COPAG’s efforts in the production process and technological development.
 Copag Celebrates a Century of Success → COPAG Website →

 SOIMCA (Sociedade Impressora Caxiense)